Biochemistry and Cell Biology

-Biochemistry and Cell Biology is a bi-monthly, peer-reviewed scientific journal of biochemistry and cell biology established in 1964 by NRC Research Press.
+Biochemistry and Cell Biology is a peer-reviewed scientific journal of biochemistry and cell biology established in 1964 by NRC Research Press and currently published by Canadian Science Publishing.
 It is the continuation of Canadian Journal of Biochemistry and Physiology which split into Canadian Journal of Biochemistry and Canadian Journal of Physiology and Pharmacology in 1964.
 In 1983, Canadian Journal of Biochemistry was renamed Canadian Journal of Biochemistry and Cell Biology and acquired its current name Biochemistry and Cell Biology in 1986.

 The journal is edited by James R. Davie (University of Manitoba) and Christopher J. Nelson (University of Victoria).
 The journal is affiliated with the Canadian Society for Molecular Biosciences and the Panamerican Association for Biochemistry and Molecular Biology.